 As you know, even the same sized joints have a significantly different heat requirement.
 Usually, the worst are ground connections with a large copper surface around, with plated through-hole connections (so-called vias), especially in multilayer boards.

 Thin and long tips usually do not help in such cases, as they cannot bring enough heat for demanding joints.
 Therefore, the operator often "helps" himself by setting a high temperature.
 Temperatures above 380-400 °C are considered a high temperature for long-term soldering.
-At these temperatures, the tip and solder on the tip oxidize very quickly, needing to be cleaned relatively often, and the life of the tip, as well as the heater in the handle, is significantly shortened.
+At these temperatures, the tip and solder on the tip oxidize very quickly, need to be cleaned relatively often, and the life of the tip, as well as the heater in the handle, is significantly shortened.

-At the same time, if the operator wants to "make life easier and to increase productivity", and he solders larger THT joints as well as miniature SMD components (with the same tip) without changing the tip temperature, small connections with little heat demand are exposed to unnecessarily high-temperature shock.
+At the same time, if the operator wants to "make life easier and increase productivity", and he solders larger THT joints as well as miniature SMD components (with the same tip) without changing the tip temperature, small connections with little heat demand are exposed to unnecessarily high-temperature shock.

 In contrast, the thicker and shorter tip, along with the good heat transfer technology from the heater to the tip, allow the temperature of 330-360 °C (sometimes lower) to be used for the same joints, while the lifetime of the tips and heater is significantly higher.
 The tip does not oxidize so quickly, so we do not need to clean it so often and the components experience smaller temperature shock.
 And, as a bonus, we also have a lower smoke and flux spread from the solder.